stashymane/midifunk/README.md

 An object- and coroutine-based abstraction over the Java MIDI API using Kotlin Coroutines & Flows.

+Note: this is still in a pre-release stage, expect breaking changes until the first stable release.
+This README reflects the current development branch, not the released version.

 ## Features

 * Type-safe MIDI events